 As is typical of Banhart the atmosphere of the first song sets the tone for the whole album.
 His album Cripple Crow began with a psychedelic folk epic, Smokey Rolls Down Thunder Canyon, a fireside Spanish ballad, and What Will We Be, a strikingly upbeat and sunny indie-pop number.
 Mala’s opening gambit, Golden Girls, is awkwardly disjointed, while remaining confident and composed.
 A softly-strummed electric guitar gingerly invites a stomping rhythm section to join in as Banhart’s elfish whisper waxes lyrics about it being a “young man’s world” and (perhaps quite unsure of his own place within it) beckons the listener to “get on the dance floor” and groove.

 Though a mere 96-seconds, the ambivalence of Golden Girls permeates throughout Mala, an album that treads little in the way of new ground.
 Banhart includes his folk hallmarks (with songs in Spanish and other languages), as well as new pop timbres (retro disco-synths add to the bizarre duet with Ana Kraš in Your Fine Petting Duck), but most apparent is how Mala is the work of a fully matured songwriter, comfortable in letting his very distinct personality direct the music.
 At times confusing and downright bizarre, Mala is another vibrant listen from a truly unique artist who continues to avoid definition.

-Mala was released on 12th March.
-For further information about Devendra Banhart vist here.
+Mala is released on 12th March 2013.
+For further information or to order the album visit Devendra Banhart’s website here.